its-kumar-yash/House-Price-Prediction-Model/README.md

-# 🏠 IntelliEstate : House Price Prediction Model
+# 🏠 EstateExplorer : House Price Prediction Model

 ## ✨Project Overview
 The main goal of this project is to predict real estate prices for properties in Bangalore, India.